Borneo elephant: Threats

 The pre-eminent threats to the Asian elephant today are habitat loss, degradation, and fragmentation, which are driven by an expanding human population, and lead in turn to increasing conflicts between humans and elephants when elephants eat or trample crops.
 Hundreds of people and elephants are killed annually as a result of such conflicts.

 Expanding human development disrupts their migration routes, depletes their food sources, and destroys their habitat.

 Another threat is insufficient forestation or a lack of trees due to logging.
-Borneo elephants need 100–225 l of water a day and if it is harder to find because of climatic conditions or cutting their resource of water, their only option is to migrate to where they can find that resource to survive.
+Borneo elephants need 100–225 l of water a day and if it is harder to find because of climatic conditions or cutting their resource of water supply, their only option is to migrate to where they can find that resource to survive.

 As of April 2012, an estimated 20–80 elephants range near 22 villages in the Sebuku subdistrict of Nunukan, North Kalimantan.